 Connect your Pi to the PC

 To begin you will need to make sure you have an Nvidia GeForce graphics card.
 Secondly you will need to make sure you have the GeForce experience app installed.
-If you don’t have Geforce experience application installed, then you download it here.
+If you don’t have Geforce experience application installed, then you download it at the Geforce website.

 1. To begin make sure you know the IP address of the gaming PC you want to connect to.
 To do this simply go to CMD (Command prompt) on windows.
 This can be found by simply searching for it.